Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 - `FacetsConfigFactory`
 - `ShouldIndexNode`

-> For more details, review the `DancingGoatLuceneIndexingStrategy` in the sample project.
+> For more details, review the `DancingGoatLuceneIndexingStrategy` in the example project.

 ### Register the Search Index